enriquetecfan11/Telegram-Bot/README.md

 + /news: Show the latest news
 + /weather: Show the current weather in Mondejar
 + /stonks: Show the current price of Stonks
++ /economicas: Show the latest news of economics news

 ### Things to do after install the page